-Steps to Take After Your Child is Injured in a Car Accident with Kids in the Car
+Steps to Take After a Car Accident with Kids in the Car

 1. Call for Help.

-The quickest way to get help for your child after a car accident with kids in the car in New Orleans is to call 911.
+The quickest way to get help after a car accident with kids in the car in New Orleans is to call 911.
 Request police and emergency medical services.
 Check on your child and remain with your child until help arrives.

 2. Gather Evidence.